-Orientation of building is also a part of the building design.
-The design should allow the incoming solar radiation from south (free energy), bringing both heat and light, resulting decreased amount of artificial lighting energy and heating energy during colder periods.
-Thus, south oriented windows, having bigger glaze area, can be very beneficial.
-North facing windows contribute often to heat losses and are exposed to cold winds, so adequate insulation and size of these windows play very important role.
-On the other hand, incoming solar radiation can heat up the building considerably, especially during summer.
+The orientation of a building is also a part of the building design.
+The design should allow the incoming solar radiation from south (free energy), bringing both heat and light, resulting in a decreased need for artificial lighting and heating during colder periods.
+Thus, south oriented windows, having a larger glaze area, can be very beneficial.
+North facing windows often contribute to heat losses and are exposed to cold winds, so adequate insulation and size of these windows play a very important role.
+On the other hand, during summer, solar radiation can heat up the building considerably.
 Thus, the design should take into account passive methods in order to prevent excess heating of the building and thus minimize the use of cooling energy.
 Such passive methods include e.g. eaves, sun blinds and vegetation.
 Deciduous vegetation can be utilized to maximize solar gains during winter, while minimizing it during summer.
-(Bauer;Mösle;& Schwarz, 2010) (Motiva, Hyvä talo.
-Rakennetaan energiatehokas pientalo., 2008)
+(Bauer et al. 2010, Motiva 2008)

-Besides the orientation of the windows, the amount and size of the windows have to be optimized during the design because windows conduct substantial amount of heat, but also allow solar radiation to enter the building, heating the building during colder periods and increasing the amount of daylight.
-In many countries, regulations can limit the size and amount of glazed areas.
-Nevertheless, the size of windows must be optimized.
-It is also more energy efficient to have one bigger window than many small ones in the same wall.
-(Motiva, Hyvä talo.
-Rakennetaan energiatehokas pientalo., 2008) (CIBSE, 2004)
+Apart from the orientation of the windows, the amount and size of the windows have to be optimized by design because windows conduct substantial amount of heat, but also allow solar radiation to enter the building, heating the building during colder periods and increasing the amount of daylight.
+In many countries, regulation can limit the size and amount of glazed areas.
+It is also more energy efficient to have one larger window than many small ones in the same wall.
+(Motiva 2008, CIBSE 2004)

-Generally, the northern facade of the building is exposed mostly to cold winds and rain, for instance.
+Generally, the northern facade of the building is exposed mostly to cold winds and rain.
 Due to this, the building should be covered and sheltered by using e.g. vegetation and other buildings, or by placing the building in south facing hill, if possible.
-In addition, placements of rooms can also be an issue in energy efficient buildings.
-As a rule, spaces requiring less heating (bedrooms, storages etc.) should be oriented to north, while areas requiring more heating (living rooms, offices) should be oriented to south.
-(Bauer;Mösle;& Schwarz, 2010)
+In addition, placements of rooms can also be an issue in EeBs.
+As a rule, spaces requiring less heating (bedrooms, storages etc.) should be oriented north, while areas requiring more heating (living rooms, offices) should be oriented south.
+(Bauer et al. 2010)

-Electricity consumption in buildings can be reduced by designing carefully the placement and amount of artificial lights, while maximizing the amount of daylight.
-Artificial lighting should be used only when there is no enough daylight available.
+Electricity consumption in buildings can be reduced by carefully designing the placement and amount of artificial lights, while maximizing the amount of daylight.
+Artificial lighting should be used only when there is not enough daylight available.
 In addition, the design should consider the possibility to utilize reflected daylight from light surfaces.
-(Bauer;Mösle;& Schwarz, 2010)
+(Bauer et al. 2010)